boppreh/libeditor/README.md

   - Support for label, redo and undo functions
   - Ctrl+Z and Ctrl+Shift+Z automatically undo and redo the last actions
   - Undo stack is kept in a per-document basis
-  - Actions can have application-wide shortcuts
+  - Actions have application-wide shortcuts, regardless of toolbar visibility
+  - Empty actions are rendered as separators
+  - Actions without undo are considered global